readyready15728/misc/agonia-notes.md

     battlefield either."
   - Kiith like spears.
 Spears work well with shields.
 - Ways to improve skills:
-  - By using them, typically the best.
+  - By using them, typically the best (though availability of materials can bottleneck progress).
   - From another player, for gold.
 "This is only effective if the difference in skill between you and your master is very large."
   - "If you obtained an Ancient Relic through a quest or an event, you can use